shoros55/SamProject1/README.md

 1.)
 Do this by clicking the furthest right tab at the top of the page labeled "Overall Availability by Nursery". <br />
 2.)
 Next select the desired region by clicking that radio button. <br />
 3.)
 Click "GO!"
-The bar chart displaying that region's nurseries will update in the main panel displaying what percentage of the overall plant varieties are available at that location during the current season.
-In order to optimize plant pick up, the user should consider ordering plants from the nursery with the most availability.<br />
+The bar chart displaying that region's nurseries will update in the main panel displaying what percentage of the overall plant varieties are available at the selected region's nurseries during the current season.
+In order to optimize plant pick up, the user should consider ordering plants from the nursery with the most availability, unless there is a major price discrepancy which may indicate that nursery is brokering that particular plant (revisit the first tab to inspect price discrepancies between nurseries).<br />
 <br />
 For further examples I recommend the following plant queries on the first tab under "Miami-Dade" region with "10"" size :<br />
 "Aglo (Silver Bay)"<br />